EstimatedEst. Read Time: 25 minutes

 one arm dumbbell bench press

-WHAT MAKES IT EFFECTIVE: By using a single dumbbell and angling your body toward the dumbbell side, you are able to get the adduction that is required to really hit the mid chest.
+WHAT MAKES IT EFFECTIVE: By using a single dumbbell and angling your body on the flat exercise bench toward the dumbbell side, you are able to get the adduction that is required to really hit the mid chest.

 DUMBBELL PULLOVER